torvalds/linux/Documentation/userspace-api/media/drivers/ccs.rst

 sink pad (0) as well.

-Additionally, if the scaler sub-device exists, its source pad (1) exposes another digital crop selection rectangle that can only crop at the end of the lines and frames.
+Additionally, if the scaler sub-device exists, its source pad (1) exposes aanalther digital crop selection rectangle that can only crop at the end of the lines and frames.

 Digital and analogue crop